-Since 2016, the studio has been producing 2 hours of daily radio programmes in 5 languages, broadcast by 47 partner radio stations serving 70% of the country’s population.
-These programmes are also available on a free phone number.
-In addition, the editorial staff produce programmes and video reports for social networks and 6 partner television stations.
+These are broadcast by 52 partner radio stations reaching nearly 80% of the country’s population.
+Since February 13, 2023, an additional hour of programming is produced at noon.
+These programmes are also available on a toll-free telephone number.
+In addition, the editorial staff produces programmes and video reports for social networks and six partner televisions.

-In parallel, Studio Kalangou provides technical and financial support and capacity building to Nigerien media to help them become autonomous and better equipped for the production and broadcast of quality information programmes.
+In parallel, Studio Kalangou provides technical and financial support and capacity building to Niger media so that they can become autonomous, able to produce and broadcast quality information programmes.

 Sources of funding